fearlessdots/docktopia/README.md

 #### Disabled Targets

-When executing the `targets hooks run` command or other commands that depend on hooks to function (like `targets edit` and `targets view`), `docktopia` will check if the target is disabled before initiating the synchronization process for each target.
+When executing the `targets hooks run` command or other commands that depend on hooks to function (like `targets edit` and `targets view`), `docktopia` will check if the target is disabled before initiating the hook execution process for each target.
 It will also verify if the crate is disabled before iterating through the targets.
 If any disabled targets are encountered, `docktopia` will skip them without generating an error.
-It will proceed to sync the remaining selected targets, if any are available (only if the crate is enabled).
-In essence, `docktopia` gracefully handles disabled targets during the synchronization process, allowing for the successful synchronization of the remaining enabled targets.
+It will proceed to execute the hooks of the remaining selected targets, if any are available (only if the crate is enabled).
+In essence, `docktopia` gracefully handles disabled targets during the hook execution process, allowing for the successful hook execution for the remaining enabled targets.

 #### Hooks

-Similar to crates, targets also support hooks that allow you to define custom actions or scripts to execute at specific stages of the synchronization process.
+Similar to crates, targets also support hooks that allow you to define custom actions or scripts to execute at specific stages of the hook execution process.
 The default hooks available for targets include:

 - `post_create`: Runs after a target is created.
 Can be used to further configure the target configuration beyond only creating its directory (which is done automatically by the program).
 - `pre_rm`: Executes before removing a target.